casualcore/casual-java/reverse-inbound.md

 host:port.
 If no size is specified then only one such connection is created per configuration.

 After the connection has succeeded, this connection now works as it was a normal *inbound* connection.
+It is still in fact a client though.

 ## Error handling